-HRS 103 - Honors Seminar in Cross-Cultural Study ▲ = Fulfills a General Education Requirement
+HRS 103 - Honors Seminar in Cross-Cultural Study

 This course will focus on a specific topic each semester and explore it from multiple cultural perspectives.
 Attention will be paid to the contexts that help inform and shape the views of particular cultures on a given topic and related issues.
 Topics include: Gender and Sexuality, Peace Studies, Race and Ethnicity in American Culture, Religious Fundamentalisms in the Modern World, U.S. Immigrant Cultures, Contemporary World Film.
 To promote closer student/faculty collaboration and encourage independent learning, the class is conducted in a seminar format, emphasizing in-depth discussion and higher level thinking skills in an active learning environment.

-Prerequisite(s): A minimum GPA of 3.4, 12 credits completed, and permission of the Division Dean 3 lecture hours per week
+Prerequisite(s): A minimum GPA of 3.4, 12 credits completed, and permission of the Division Dean

-HRS 104 - Honors Seminar in Interdisciplinary Study ▲ = Fulfills a General Education Requirement
+HRS 104 - Honors Seminar in Interdisciplinary Study

 This course will focus on a specific topic each semester and explore it from the perspective of different academic disciplines with emphasis placed on the importance of an interdisciplinary approach to the study of a given topic and related issues that do not readily fall under the purview of any single discipline.
 Topics include: Global Issues, Biomedical Ethics, A Skeptical View of the Paranormal, Death and Dying, The Psychology of Advertising, Film and Society.
 To promote closer student/faculty collaboration and encourage independent learning, the class is conducted in a seminar format, emphasizing in-depth discussion and higher level thinking skills in an active learning environment.
 Prerequisite(s): A minimum GPA of 3.4, 12 credits completed, and permission of the Dean of American Honors.